-Whilst out of all of my travels, this city was my least favourite their were a few stand out food moments which I couldn’t wait to share with you all!
+Travelling Vietnam was an amazing experience, we started in Hanoi and made our way down the country.
+While this city was my least favourite, there were a few stand out food moments which I couldn’t wait to share!

 Bun Cha Ta